Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Abstract

 \section{Abstract}

 This paper deals with the question of conditional sampling and prediction for the class of stationary max-stable processes which allow for a mixed moving maxima representation.
 We develop an exact procedure for conditional sampling using the Poisson point process structure of such processes.
 For explicit calculations we restrict ourselves to the one-dimensional case and use a finite number of shape functions satisfying some regularity conditions.
 For more general shape functions approximation techniques are presented.
-Our algorithm is applied to the Gaussian extreme value process and the Brown-Resnick process.
+Our algorithm is applied to the Smith process and the Brown-Resnick process.
 Finally, we compare our computational results to other approaches.
+Here, the algorithm for Gaussian processes with transformed marginals turns out to be surprisingly competitive.

 \keywords{conditional sampling \and extremes \and max-stable process \and mixed moving maxima \and Poisson point process} \subclass{60G70 \and 60D05}